mathewlowry/myhub-gpt/experiments/experiments 2 3 4 - visualisers.md

 ## Experiment 4: C-3-S-1-150-P-2b/c

-Aiming for a different style of visualisation:
+Aiming for a different style of visualisation - concept map, rather than mindmap - resulting in a new visualisation tool:

 * Collection 3: "the best stuff tagged psychology and disinformation" https://myhub.ai/@mathewlowry/?tags=disinformation&types=like&timeframe=anytime&quality=best&tags=psychology
 * AllNotes: [[c-3_allnotes]]